Three years ago, the travel industry was still struggling in the wake of the Sept. 11 disaster, and Spirit Cruise

 Instead, Spirit Cruise Lines turned to an open source application from Norfolk-based Centric CRM.
 The company runs harbor cruises out of six cities up and down the east coast and needed a new application for its customer service reps booking large parties.
 The company has just six people on its IT staff, and, while they did some of the coding, it had to rely on Centric and its open source community for many of the changes they needed made, Baskerville said.

 Aheeva Technologies, on the other hand, a Montreal-based firm that provides contact center software development, had plenty of experience with open source technology and code.
 When it decided to launch its own contact center outsourcing operation three years ago, the company turned to the open source Asterisk private branch exchange (PBX) system from Digium.
-Aheeva was able to launch its new operation, Atelka, a 55-seat call center, and grow that to 160 agents within
+Aheeva was able to launch its new operation, Atelka, a 55-seat call center, and grow that to 160 agents within three months, according to Francois Lambert, chief operating officer.

 While open source has made inroads into the CRM market, much of that is in salesforce automation (SFA), thanks to companies like SugarCRM and Centric.
 Momentum in the contact center has been slower, according to Bernard Golden, CEO of Navica Inc., a systems integrator based in San Carlos, Calif.